GrieferPig/PonAImager-WebUI/doc/setup-linux.md

 ### Software

 - If you're using GPU acceleation, it is suggested that you install the latest GPU driver to prevent bizarre compactibility issues and have the maximum performance.
-For driver installation, google it, it's easy. (actually not on Linux since finding an appropriate driver with the correct kernel can be a headache, that's why I recommend Windows if you want to use GPU acceleration)
+For driver installation, google it, it's easy. (actually not on Linux since finding an appropriate driver for the correct kernel can be a headache, that's why I recommend Windows if you want to use GPU acceleration)
 - You also need a Linux distributions that use glibc >= v2.17.
 Run `ldd --version` to see the version you're running.

 > Fun fact: If your distro is newer than 2015 then 99% it is good.
 For example, you can even run this on Ubuntu 13.04 (and ofc nobody will)